Carlos Alcaraz wins US Open for 1st Slam title, top ranking - KTVZ

 Alcaraz went five sets against 2014 U.S. Open champion Marin Cilic in the fourth round, ending at 2:23 a.m.
 Tuesday; against Jannik Sinner in the quarterfinals, a 5-hour, 15-minute thriller that ended at 2:50 a.m.
 Friday after Alcaraz needed to save a match point; and against Frances Tiafoe in the semifinals.

-But he erased each of those point-from-the-set opportunities for Ruud with the sorts of quick-reflex, soft-hand volleys he repeatedly displayed.
+But Alcaraz erased each of those point-from-the-set opportunities for Ruud with the sorts of quick-reflex, soft-hand volleys he repeatedly displayed.

-And with help from a series of shanked shots by a tight-looking Ruud in the ensuing tiebreaker, Alcaraz surged to the end of that set.

 “He just played too good on those points.
 We’ve seen it many times before: He steps up when he needs to,” Ruud said.
 “When it’s close, he pulls out great shots.”